Physical Graffiti: Release and critical reception

 Physical Graffiti was Led Zeppelin's first release on their own Swan Song Records label, which had been launched in May 1974.
 Until this point, all of Led Zeppelin's albums had been released on Atlantic Records, who would distribute Swan Song.
 The album was first announced to the press on 6 November with a planned release date of 29 November and an accompanying US tour (the band's tenth) starting in January.
 Delays in the production of the album's sleeve design prevented its release prior to the commencement of the tour.
 It was finally released on 24 February 1975.

 The album was a commercial and critical success, having built up a huge advance order following the delayed release date, and when eventually issued it reached No. 1 in the UK charts.
 In the US, it debuted at No. 3 on the Billboard Pop Albums chart, rising to No. 1 the following week and staying there for six weeks.
 Physical Graffiti has since proven to be one of the most popular releases by the group, shipping 8 million copies in the United States.
 It was the first album to go platinum on advance orders alone.
 Shortly after its release, all previous Led Zeppelin albums simultaneously re-entered the top-200 album chart.

-The group debuted several songs from Physical Graffiti live for the first time at a warm-up gig in Rotterdam, Netherlands on 11 January, a week before the US tour, which lasted until 27 March.
+The group debuted several songs from Physical Graffiti live at a warm-up gig in Rotterdam, Netherlands, on 11 January, a week before the US tour, which lasted until 27 March.
 The tour was also successful, and was followed up by a series of shows at Earl's Court, London.
 Tickets for the shows sold out within four hours, described by promoter Mel Bush as "unprecedented demand in the history of rock music", so a further two dates were added.
 The shows attracted rave reviews, and critics noted the band enjoyed playing the new material on Physical Graffiti more than the older songs.